-But if they fail to track any lifestyle factors and show no interest in supporting you to look after yourself beyond treatment, what are your options?
+Currently cancer treatment centres fail to track any lifestyle factors and show no interest in supporting you to look after yourself beyond treatment, so there’s not much point seeking support in that department.
+So what are your options?

 The Professional Standards Authority (PSA) published a report last week stating that registered practitioners of newer and/or complementary professions such as Nutritional Therapy are as competent as other traditional healthcare providers, and that they can make a difference as part of a multidisciplinary team under NHS commissioning.
 The report goes on to encourage doctors to be confident in forming new teams to offer different approaches to care.
 That’s great news, and makes for exciting future developments.